Ethiopian cuisine: Breakfast

 Chechebsa (or kita firfir) resembles a pancake covered with berbere and niter kibbeh, or other spices, and may be eaten with a spoon.
 Genfo is a kind of porridge, which is another common breakfast dish.
 It is usually served in a large bowl with a dug-out made in the middle of the genfo and filled with spiced niter kibbeh.

 A variation of ful, a fava bean stew with condiments, served with baked rolls instead of injera, is also common for breakfast.

 Snacks

 Typical Ethiopian snacks are dabo kolo (small pieces of baked bread that are similar to pretzels), or kolo (roasted barley sometimes mixed with other local grains).
 Kolo made from roasted and spiced barley, safflower kernels, chickpeas and/or peanuts are often sold by kiosks and street vendors, wrapped in a paper cone.
-Snacking on popcorn and traditional lentil samosa is also common.
+Halewa is made with peanuts.
+Snacking on popcorn and traditional lentil samosas is also common.

 Beverages

 Traditional alcoholic beverages

 There are many different traditional alcoholic drinks which are home made and of natural ingredients.